Tl3asl2/Authentication-and-Security_Secret-Project/README.md

-# Authentication and Security Project by create Keep-Secret Website.
+# Authentication and Security Project by create Secret Website.
 This secret project aim to apply Authentication methed and security at each level to create login webpage to keep your secret.

 <p> First: Check Username and Password. </p>